The Truth (Bleeding Through album): Background

+In June of 2006, the band shared that they were recording a music video for the track "Love In Slow Motion," which would serve as a follow-up to the video released to "Kill to Believe."
+The video was directed by Zach Merck and Kevin Leonard.
+In February of 2007, the band shared that they were recording a video for the track "Line in the Sand" in Las Angeles, with director Dan Dobi and executive producer Shane Drake.
+Schieppati shared that the song was about "a relationship I was in with someone who made me feel ugly and empty," and that the video would be stripped-down in comparrison to their last two videos.

 The artwork and was done by Asterik Studios.

-Reception
+Release & Reception

-The Truth entered the Billboard charts at number 48 (with 17,000 copies sold in its first week) making it the highest-charting release by the band to date.
+The Truth entered the Billboard charts at number 48 (with 17,500 copies sold in its first week) making it the highest-charting release by the band to date.
 It has gone on to sell more than 250,000 copies since its release.

 Although it received mostly mixed reviews, Billboard magazine called The Truth "one of the four most important hard rock albums of 2006".

-Blabbermouth.net praised Caggiano’s production wore stating “The entire affair feels more focused than "This is Love, This is Murderous" also adding “Don't make the mistake of focusing on image and casting Bleeding Through into the metalcore and eyeliner scrap heap.
+As of June of 2006, the album had sold over 75,000 units in the U.S. Blabbermouth.net praised Caggiano’s production, stating “The entire affair feels more focused than This Is Love, This Is Murderous also adding “Don't make the mistake of focusing on image and casting Bleeding Through into the metalcore and eyeliner scrap heap.
 Doing so might cause you to miss out on a crushingly heavy and eminently memorable album that gets better with repeat listens.”
 Aubin Paul of punk News wrote “With The Truth, the band has really delivered a near-exceptional metalcore release.”